PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 I. Axes
 =======

-The system used in this program to describe the ``modules`` **(link to glossary definition OR modularity page)** for each sign component depends on an understanding of the three :ref:`cardinal_axes`: **horizontal**, **vertical**, and **mid-sagittal**.
+The system used in this program to describe the ``modules`` **(link to glossary definition OR modularity page)** for each sign component depends on an understanding of the three :ref:`cardinal_axes`: **horizontal**, **vertical**, and **sagittal**.

 These axes can be described in reference to any given point on the signer's body or in the general signing space, depending on what is required for the situation.
-The vertical axis extends in a straight line up and down, the horizontal extends to the left and right, and the mid-sagittal axis extends forwards and backwards.
+The vertical axis extends in a straight line up and down, the horizontal extends to the left and right, and the sagittal axis extends forwards and backwards.
 These can be seen here:

 .. image:: images/placeholder.png
     :width: 750